IOS 15: Live Text

 Devices with an A12 chip or later support Live Text, which uses optical character recognition to recognize text in images, allowing copy-and-paste, look-up, and translation in Photos, Screenshot, Quick Look, Safari, and Live Preview with Camera.
 This feature uses artificial intelligence text recognition using the Neural Engine.

 Smart stacks with suggested widgets

 The Widgets in iOS 15 are now more dynamic: depending on the context, the system can add or remove widgets to existing stacks.
 For example, near the start of a certain event in the Calendar, the system can decide to add the Calendar Widget to an existing smart stack, if it is not already present, and then remove it at the end of the event.

 Cross-app drag and drop

 Pictures and text can be dragged from one app and dropped in another.
 This feature was previously only available in iPadOS.

-Home
+Home screen

-The various Home screens can be reordered, deleted, hidden, or limited using Focus mode.
+The various home screens can be reordered, deleted, hidden, or limited using Focus mode.